jstyle5/Jaewhee-Test-Docs/docs/voice-call-video-call.md

 ## How to use a voice filter

-Step1: Once your call is connected, you will see the ‘Voice Filters’ on the screen.
-Tap ‘Voice Filters’.
+Step1: Once your call is connected, you will see the 'Voice Filters' on the screen.
+Tap 'Voice Filters.'
 <br />
 ![Call7](https://github.com/jstyle5/KakaoTalk-English-Version-Guide/blob/gh-pages/assets/images/calls/call-7.png?raw=true "CALL7")